 Defining the Human Resources policy

-The Human Resources policy of the company must be updated to meet the demands and challenged from the general strategic plan and the HR plan.
+The Human Resources policy of the company must be updated to meet the demands and challenges from the general strategic plan and the HR plan.
 The policy will also dictate the day to day guides of the HR department and will include:

 Guides for the hiring process: